firstdraft/guides/ruby-classes.md

 person1.role = "Lecturer"
 ```

-Creating second individual instance of the Instructor class
+Creating the second individual instance of the `Instructor` class:

 ```ruby
 person2 = Instructor.new